 How Many Carbohydrates Should I Eat?

-While counting carbs isn’t necessary, it’s often helpful to learn about carbohydrate guidelines and how to fill each meal plate with nutritious carb-rich foods.
+While counting carbs isn’t necessary, learning about carbohydrate guidelines and how to fill each meal plate with nutritious, carb-rich foods is often helpful.

 Here are some general adult guidelines for carbohydrate consumption:

 - Carbohydrate recommended dietary allowance (RDA): 130 grams per day

 - Institute of Medicine's macronutrient distribution range: 45-65% of total calories from carbs

 Studies show that low-carb diets are often more effective than other types of diets for rapid weight loss during the first 6-12 months of dieting.